rhine59/OnTheEdge/EdgeDeviceLab.md

 ## Adding cart service properties and constraints to the Edge Device

-There is no need to unregister the device first, just register using the new JSON node policy file.
+You will use the installation script again, so there is no need to unregister the device first (agent-install.sh does it for you), just run the script again using the new JSON node policy file as a parameter.

 `cd ~/horizon-edge-packages`